sagemathinc/cocalc/src/packages/sync-fs/README.md

 Complementary to the above, we also have read file tracking for websocketfs.
 Using that, we periodically copy a tarball of files over from the project and extract them to upper, in order to make local reads much faster.

+## Time

+This is a sync algorithm that depends on the existence of clocks.
+Therefore we do have to consider the possibility that either party \(or both\) have their clocks set improperly.
+We only require resolution of "a few seconds accuracy" for this algorithm, so nothing particular clever is needed \(this isn't Google Spanner\).
+We only even store times to the level of 1 second precision in this algorithm.

+We amend the above protocol as follows.
+The compute server's message to the project also includes $t_c$ which is the number of ms since the epoch as far as the compute server is concerned.
+When the project receives the message, it computes its own time $t_p$.
+If  $|t_c - t_p|$ is small, e.g., less than maybe 3 seconds, we just assume the clocks are properly sync'd and do nothing different.
+Otherwise, we assume the clock on $t_c$ is wrong.
+Instead of trying to fix it, we just shift all timestamps _provided by the compute server_  by adding $\delta = t_p - t_c$ to them.
+Also, when sending timestamps computed on the project to the compute server, we subtract $\delta$ from them.
+In this way everything should work and the compute server should be none the wiser.

+Except that all the files in the tarballs have the wrong timestamps, so we would have to adjust the mtimes of all these files.
+And of course all the lower layer filesystem timestamps are just going to be wrong no matter what.
+This is not something that can reasonably be done.

+OK, so our protocol instead is that if the time is off by at least 10s \(say\), then instead of doing sync, the project responds with an error message.
+This can then be surfaced to the user.

+## Notes

+- mtime versus ctime.
+We do not use ctime at all.
+We do use mtime, but it is used to decide in which direction to sync files when there is a conflict.
+It is NOT used as a threshold for whether or not to copy files at all.
+E.g., if you have an old file `a.c` and type `cp -a a.c a2.c` on the compute server, then `a2.c` does still get copied back to the project.